Divorce Attorneys in The Woodlands Facilitating Amicable Divorce Proceedings

 Other couples might have an advantage in divorce if they can communicate and agree on essential decisions before proceedings begin.
 Many spouses choose this approach to keep costs low, as contested divorces are lengthy and financially draining.

 Couples must wait 60 days after filing for divorce, also known as the “cooling off” period, to ensure both couples will make rational decisions during this emotional, life-changing event.
-Once this period is over, it can take anywhere from 60 to 90 days to dissolve an uncontested marriage in Texas.
+Once this mandatory waiting period is over, it can take anywhere from 60 to 90 days to dissolve an uncontested marriage in Texas law.

 Who is Eligible for Alimony?